About the CCDI Molecular Characterization Initiative

 If a child or AYA meets the above criteria, they can get more information on how to participate by talking with their Children's Oncology Group–affiliated doctor.

-The initiative will expand to include children and AYAs with soft tissue sarcomas and other rare tumors later in 2022.
-In late 2022 and 2023, it will continue to expand to children and AYAs outside of Children’s Oncology Group–affiliated hospitals, those with other childhood cancers, and those whose cancer has returned.
+The initiative will continue to expand to children and AYAs outside of Children’s Oncology Group–affiliated hospitals, those with other childhood cancers, and those whose cancer has returned.

 How will personal health information be protected?